 You can also give it a gluten-free twist by trading the regular spaghetti for a gluten-free variety instead.

-Not only is this avocado toast creamy and satisfying, but it’s also easy to make and completely customizable.
+This avocado toast is creamy and satisfying, easy to make, and customizable.

 Choose a low fiber bread during flares and top it with scrambled eggs, fresh tomatoes, or a sprinkle of feta for extra flavor.

-This recipe is a particularly good choice for people with digestive issues, as you can easily tailor it to fit your needs by trading any potential trigger foods for other ingredients that you’re able to tolerate.
+This recipe is a good choice for people with digestive issues because you can trade any potential trigger foods for other ingredients that you’re able to tolerate.